My first African Hunting Safari, the stories of vast lands and the variety of many animals. In 2019, my friends invited

 From Day 1, it was Hakuna Matata.
 Morning coffee, to scanning the ever-changing landscape for trophies.

 After a grand brunch, a good nap, and great company, back to surveying the countryside for more trophies on my first hunting safari.

 My firsts African Hunting Safari

-A Bless Buck at 550yards to a Wart Hog at 40 yards.
-Sneaking on a trophy Nyala only to be busted at 50 yards, only to get a bigger one later.
+A Bless Buck at 550 yards to a Warthog at 40 yards.
+Sneaking on a trophy Nyala only to be busted at 50 yards, to get a bigger one later.
 Stalking a springbuck to be spooked by pigs that came out of nowhere.

-Wide-open spaces, areas with thousands of termite mounds, rolling hills, brushy valleys, rocky cliffs, and every bush has stickers.
+Wide-open spaces, areas with thousands of termite mounds, rolling hills, brushy valleys, and rocky cliffs, and every bush has stickers.

-Nick and his PHs are knowledgeable about every animal and the country; not only are they working hard to find a good trophy, but they are also great teachers.
+Nick and his PHs are knowledgeable about every animal and country; they work hard to find a good trophy and are also great teachers.

 I learned a lot about the rich history of South Africa, and the different qualities of each animal.